cosphere-org/lily-assistant/README.md

 ```bash
 make install
 ```

 It's assumed that as per python standards the above command will be executed while being in some sort of virtualenv.

-## Going forward

-Notice that even though the current code focuses on the python it could be easily extend and applied to other programming languages like Scala.
-It would only require to set additional makefile.

 ## Reference